 Currently, Veggiecation programming has been implemented in over 30 US States, as well as, Canada.

 In September of 2012, the USDA implemented new requirements for the National School Lunch Program.
+The goal was to serve more nutritional school meals.
 A larger variety and quantity of vegetables and legumes are now being served, unfortunately across the country there was a backlash from students.
 An immense amount of food has been wasted and children were not receiving the nutrients they need to thrive academically.
 It’s important to foster acceptance of new foods.

 1 Nansel, T., et al (2009).
 Association of school performance indicators with implementation of the Healthy Kids, Smart Kids programme: case study.Public Health Nutrition Journal, 13 (01), 116-122.